softprops/serverless-rust/README.md

 ### 🥼 (experimental) local builds

-While it's useful to have a build environment match your deployment environment, dockerized builds do come with some notable tradeoffs.
+While it's useful to have a build environment that matches your deployment environment, dockerized builds do come with some notable tradeoffs.

 The external dependency on docker itself often causes friction as an added dependency to your build.

-Depending on the docker image limited which versions of rust you could deploy with.
-The docker image tracked stable rust.
-Some users might wish to try unstable versions early.
+Depending on the docker image limits which versions of rust you can build with.
+The default docker image tracks **stable rust**.
+Some users might wish to try unstable versions of rust before the stabalize.
 Local builds enable that.

-If you wish to build lambda's locally, this plugin also supports an experimental `dockerless` mode.
+If you wish to build lambda's locally, use the `dockerless` configuration setting.

 ```diff
 custom: